Moravian instruments, Inc., source: https://www.gxccd.com/art?id=698&lang=409, printed: 28.09.2023 3:55:10

-Both GPS receiver module variants are fully software compatible and exchanging one module variant for another does not need any software or driver changes.
-However, if the GPS module is to be added later, the camera must be sent to manufacturer.
-Connecting the GPS module to available port is not enough, it is also necessary to reconfigure the camera firmware.
+Please note if the GPS module is to be added later, the camera must be sent to manufacturer.
+Just connecting the GPS module to available port is not enough, it is also necessary to reconfigure the camera firmware.

 GPS module is handled through camera command set.
 Its main purpose is to provide very precise timing of the exposure times with μs precision (the GPS module provides time pulses with 30 ns tolerance).
 Geographic location data are also available to the control software through specific commands.